Creature Comfort Therapy

 About me…

 I live in Santa Cruz with my partner, our chihuahua terrier, and our orange cat.
-I am queer and use they/she pronouns.
+I am queer, neurodivergent, and use they/she pronouns.

-I like to spend my time creating collages.
-I love hiking, backpacking and other outdoor activities that bring me into my body and into connection with the beyond-human world.
+I like to spend my time creating art, crafting, and reading.
+I love hiking, backpacking and other outdoor activities.

 I earned my Master’s Degree in Counseling Psychology, emphasis in depth psychology, from Pacifica Graduate Institute in 2021.